publiccodenet/about/activities/communication/blogging.md

 ## Before you start

-1. Since none of us work work in isolation, check in with the communications coordinator before you start writing your blogpost.
+1. Since none of us work in isolation, check in with the communications coordinator before you start writing your blogpost.
 This helps us:

 * understand your goals and audience for the blogpost
 * establish the scope of your blogpost (to avoid duplication with other planned work)